U.S. Route 119 in Pennsylvania: Westmoreland County

 The highway enters Westmoreland County in East Huntingdon Township.
 US 119 continues north between the boroughs of Scottdale and Mount Pleasant.
 East of Scottdale, US 119 has an exit with PA 819 signed for the two communities, and then west of Mount Pleasant is an interchange with PA 31, which also provides access to PA 981.

 Five and a half miles north of Mount Pleasant, just west of Youngwood, US 119 traffic must exit the expressway at a full cloverleaf interchange (straight ahead is the beginning of PA 66 North), immediately to the east of connections to the Pennsylvania Turnpike and I-70.
 After leaving the expressway, US 119 enters Youngwood as Hellman St., which becomes the one-way pair of 3rd and 4th Sts.

 Shortly after leaving Youngwood, US 119 intersects the Lincoln Highway (US 30), which bypasses Greensburg to the west and south.
 Route 119 becomes Main St. at this point and travels through downtown Greensburg.
 At PA 130, Pittsburgh St., US 119 turns to the right and leaves Greensburg as Harvey Ave and heads to the northeast toward the historical Hannastown.
-Once leaving Greensburg US 119 becomes predominantly a two-lane road again for the first time since joining the Uniontown bypass nearly 40 mi south.
+Once leaving Greensburg US 119 becomes a two-lane road predominantly again for the first time since joining the Uniontown bypass nearly 40 mi south.

 After passing Hannastown, US 119 continues to the northeast to merge with the William Penn Highway (US 22).
 The concurrency runs to the east-northeast toward Blairsville where US 119 leaves Westmoreland County after spending 33 mi in the county.

 Indiana County

 Heading south on US 119, just north of Homer City, Pennsylvania with Homer City Generating Station visible is the distance.

 US 119 enters Indiana County in the borough of Blairsville after crossing the Conemaugh River.
 US 119/US 22 bypasses the borough to the north and heads to the end of the concurrency in Burrell Township.
 US 119 then takes a more northerly path as the Buffalo-Pittsburgh Highway.
 While the portion of US 119 between Blairsville and Homer City was a two-lane segment until recent years, this portion of the highway has been widened to four lanes.

-Seven miles north of the William Penn Highway, US 119 enters Homer City, merges with PA 56.
+Seven miles north of the William Penn Highway, US 119 enters Homer City and merges with PA 56.
 PA 56 leaves US 119 when the highway intersects the Benjamin Franklin Highway (US 422) south of Indiana.
 US 119 then becomes an eastern bypass of the borough.
 The only exit on the bypass is the Philadelphia St. exit at PA 286.

 Immediately after passing Indiana, the Buffalo-Pittsburgh Highway becomes a two-lane road again north of an interchange with PA 110 and continues to Home.
 In Home, US 119 is the eastern terminus of PA 85.
-US 119 the continues north through rural northern Indiana County before leaving the county in North Mahoning Township after travelling 42 mi in the county.
+US 119 continues north through rural northern Indiana County before leaving the county in North Mahoning Township after travelling 42 mi in the county.